 Day 7: Douro Valley Wine Tour or Final Porto Exploration

-Option A (If you have a full day and late flight): A guided day trip to the Douro Valley is consistently rated by travelers as a highlight of their entire Portugal trip.
-This is the best way to experience the world’s oldest demarcated wine region without the stress of navigating winding roads yourself.
-A typical full-day tour includes visits and tastings at two different quintas (wine estates), a delicious traditional Portuguese lunch with vineyard views, and a relaxing one-hour cruise on the Douro River.
+• Option A (If you have a full day and late flight): Checking out a Douro Valley Travel Guide to find a highly recommended day trip is consistently rated by travelers as the absolute pinnacle of their entire route.
+This is the absolute best way to experience the world’s oldest demarcated wine region without the massive stress of navigating terrifying, winding cliffside roads yourself.
+A typical full-day tour out here usually includes guided visits and generous wine tastings at two different quintas (wine estates) scattered across the hills.
+You will also get a delicious traditional lunch overlooking the terraced vineyards, and a relaxing Douro River Cruise to cap off the afternoon.

-Option B (If you have a morning/afternoon flight): Enjoy a final leisurely Portuguese breakfast.
-Do some last-minute souvenir shopping for ceramics or cork products along the charming Rua das Flores.
-Be sure to grab one last pastel de nata from Manteigaria, a local favorite that rivals Lisbon’s best.
-Finally, head to Porto Airport (OPO) for your flight home, filled with memories of a wonderful week.
+• Option B (If you have a morning/afternoon flight): Enjoy a final, leisurely Portuguese breakfast at a local cafe.
+Do some last-minute souvenir shopping for beautiful ceramics or highly sustainable cork products in Portugal along the charming Rua das Flores.
+Be absolutely sure to grab one last pastel de nata from Manteigaria, a fierce local favorite that easily rivals the capital’s absolute best, before heading to Porto Airport (OPO) for your flight home.

 Douro's Valleys & Vineyards - 2025 Itinerary - Porto to Porto | Viking®